BondGraphTools/BondGraphTools/README.md

 ## Installation

 ### Dependencies
 BondGraphTools requires:
-- python 3.7
+- python 3.7 or greater,
-- LaTeX
+- LaTeX,
-- gFortran, BLAS, LAPACK and SUNDIALS (for the numerical solver)
+- gFortran, BLAS, LAPACK and SUNDIALS (for the numerical solvers).

 Python dependencies:
 - sympy